-Healthy Communities Delaware is managed as a collaboration among three organizations, represented by:
+Healthy Communities Delaware is a public-private collaboration managed by three entities, represented by:

 Work should be conducted with a community, rather than for a community.
 Through an inclusive and fair process community members should inform and share in ownership of the work.

 A community-led approach to building healthy and prosperous places:

 • Amplifies the voices of diverse community leaders, families, and residents

 • Leverages and builds upon existing community assets and capacity